How to Improve Canned Corned Beef Hash

 Since I like browned edges on the meat, I turn the burner up a little bit and continue cooking over medium high heat.
 If you feel that medium-high heat is too hot, keep it on medium.
 You don’t want to burn this.
 This entire process typically only takes about 10 to 15 minutes to this point.
 However, a lot depends on your stove and how hot the burner cooks.

-Add Eggs for Contrast, Flavor, and Nutrition
+Add Eggs for Contrast and Extra Flavor

 Finally, I crack the eggs over the corned beef hash while it is in the skillet.
 They should resemble sunny side up eggs.
 Each person should have a fried egg on top.
 There are 2 of us, so one of us got 2 eggs.